ty-porter/raytrace-ruby/README.md

 ruby main.py
 ```

+Next, you'll probably want to grab a coffee (or six) and reflect on [this meme](https://i.redd.it/9tu18n684z331.jpg) while you wait.

-It'll generate a new timestamped render in the `images` directory.
+When you're done, it'll have generated a new timestamped render in the `images` directory.

+## Known Issues:

+- If you're following along with the tutorial from the book, the trick to use a negative radius make a hollow dielectric sphere *may* not work.
+  - See [this image](assets/b06_black_hole.png) for an example of what my render looked like.
+  - Everything else about dielectrics seems like it works fine?

 ## Contact